 During my PhD training, I published nine peer-reviewed articles and co-authored a book, which is forthcoming at Oxford University Press.
-I have also received three paper awards for my research, as well as four research grants.
+I have also received four paper awards for my research, as well as four research grants.
 Broadly, my research examines social inequality, which a particular focus on gender inequality, in scientific and religious institutions from a transnational comparative perspective.

 I am passionate about expanding the knowledge of how science and religion are constructed by different sets of social logics.
 Through my research, I have investigated the ways in which gendered, racialized, and Western-centric social logics shape the academic sciences in mainland China, France, India, Italy, Taiwan, the United Kingdom, and the United States.

 And for my dissertation, I specifically focus on a religious setting, comparing Buddhists' construction of selves in two similar temples located in distinct national contexts: mainland China and the U.S.